agslima/csv-schema-evolution/docs/ci-cd.md

 # CI/CD Pipeline Documentation

-This document describes the CI/CD architecture, security controls, and supply-chain guarantees implemented in this project.
+This document describes the CI/CD architecture, security controls, and Supply-chain guarantees are implemented in this project.

 The pipeline is designed to provide **fast developer feedback**, **strong security gates**, and **cryptographically verifiable release artifacts**, and aligns with **SLSA Level 3**.